Sign up for our FREE 8-week course to get on the property ladder.

 How do fixed rate home loans with 100% offset accounts work?

-Fixed rate mortgages let you ‘lock’ in a rate for a set period when you sign up to the loan.
-Lenders tend to offer different rates depending on the length of your fixed term, which will usually range between one and five years.
-Some lenders also offer fixed rate terms of as little as six months or as long as 10 years.
+Fixed rate mortgages let you lock in a rate for a set period, usually 1 to 5 years.
+Some lenders also offer fixed rate terms for as long as 10 years.

 Donny’s offset account

-Let’s compare two scenarios with Donny, our savvy borrower.
+Let’s compare 2 scenarios with Donny, our savvy borrower.

-If he has an offset account and keeps $20,000 in it over the course of his loan, he would pay off his loan three years earlier, and would save $60,011 in interest.
+If Donny has an offset account and keeps $20,000 in it over the course of his loan, he would pay off his loan 1 year and 10 months earlier and would save $60,011 in interest.
 That means he'll own his home more than a year earlier, saving a full year of mortgage repayments – all because of a simple offset feature!

-His repayments would still be the same, but more of each repayment would go towards the principal (the loan amount) then the interest due.
-This would pay the loan off earlier.
+His repayments would still be the same, but more of each repayment would go towards the principal (the original loan amount).

 How to compare these types of mortgages

 - Fixed term.
 Think about how long you want to be locked into the rate.
-As mentioned, terms can range from one to as many as 10 or even 15 years.
-Choose a term which you’ll be comfortable with, and remember that break fees are payable if you exit your loan before the term ends.
-If you plan to sell your property in the future ensure your fixed term accommodates this.
+Terms can range from 1 to 10 years.
+Choose a term you think you’ll be comfortable with, and remember that break fees are payable if you exit your loan before the term ends.
+If you plan to sell your property in the future, ensure that your fixed term accommodates this.

 - Fees.
-These type of loans may come with upfront and ongoing fees that could negate the savings you may make in the long run, so remember to take these into account.
+These types of loans may come with upfront and ongoing fees that could negate the savings you may make in the long run, so remember to take these into account.

 - Additional features.
-As well as an offset account, the home loan may offer you other features, such as a redraw facility, the ability to make additional repayments, or it may come as a package that offers discounts.
+As well as an offset account, the home loan may offer you other features, such as a redraw facility, the ability to make additional repayments and discounts.
 Check to see if you stand to make any further savings.

 - With a fixed loan, your repayments will remain the same during the fixed interest rate period.
 If variable rates are increased, you won't pay more.

-- You’re unable to refinance during the fixed rate period without incurring expensive break costs, which may mean you lose out on a much better deal if rates are cut.
+- You’re unable to refinance during the fixed rate period without paying break costs, which can be expensive.

 Frequently asked questions